 Our History Top Image Block

 In early 2001, Texas philanthropists, Lee and Sally Posey. learned of a new single-sex, college preparatory, public school in New York City, The Young Women’s Leadership School of East Harlem.
 With a passion for at-risk and underserved young women, the Poseys’ interest was immediately piqued by news of the wildly successful New York school.
 After an inspirational visit to East Harlem, Mr. and Mrs. Posey endeavored to bring the model to Texas.
 In 2002, the Foundation for the Education of Young Women (FEYW), a 501(c)(3) organization, was established.
 FEYW formed a partnership with the Dallas Independent School District and, in August 2004, the Irma Rangel Young Women’s Leadership School opened.
-Since then, FEYW has opened Young Women’s Leadership Schools in Austin, San Antonio, Lubbock, Fort Worth, and Houston.
+Since then, FEYW has opened Young Women’s Leadership Schools in Austin, San Antonio, Lubbock, Fort Worth, Houston and Grand Prairie.

 The Foundation for the Education of Young Women engenders change in public education by using an innovative model which supports public-private partnerships around the state.